 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-If the EU GDPR applies to you because you are in the European Union, you have rights under data protection laws in relation to your personal data:
+You have rights under data protection laws in relation to your personal data:

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.